 The ellipsis character (…) is used in the interface for two primary reasons: informing the user of an additional required information and letting the user know text has been shortened.

 An ellipsis should be used to let a user know that more information or a further action is required before their action can be performed.
 Usually this means that the user should expect a new interface element to appear such as a new window, dialog, toolbar, etc in which they must enter more information or make a selection before completing the intended action.
 This is an important distinction because a user should typically expect an instant action from buttons and menu items while this prepares them for an alternate behavior.
 More specifically, an ellipsis should be used when the associated action:

 Ellipses should be used when shortening text that cannot fit in any specific place.
-For example, if a playlist's name is longer than the space available in the sidebar, truncate it and use an ellipsis to signify that it's been truncated.
+For example, if a playlist's name is longer than the space available in the sidebar, truncate it and use an ellipsis to signify its truncation.
 There are two ways to use an ellipsis when shortening text:

 Be sure to use the actual ellipsis character (…) rather than three consecutive period (.) characters.